Newcomer Information Referral Specialist

 Nature and scope

-The YMCA Employment and Community Programs provide a variety of employment and counselling programs to youth and adults throughout the GTA.
-The members we serve are unemployed youth and adults in transition to work, often having multiple barriers to employment.
+The YMCA of Greater Toronto is a charity offering opportunities for personal growth, community involvement and leadership.
+YMCA Employment and Community Programs provide a variety of employment, counselling, outreach, intervention, training and newcomer programs to youth and adults throughout the GTA.
 The Newcomer Information Centre (NIC) is an information and referral services organization where newcomers can access relevant information to make their settlement in Toronto an easier process.
 Newcomer Services focus on settlement, education, employment and training issues and community involvement.

 The Newcomer Information Referral Specialist develops and facilitates sessions for newcomers that are relevant to their settlement process and which encourage them to become involved within their new communities.
 The Specialist is responsible for overseeing community outreach, involvement, program evaluation and reporting.

-- Recruits, and registers newcomers; greets with a warm and welcoming approach; assists newcomers to make a smooth transition into Canada.
+- Recruits, and registers newcomers; greets with a warm and welcoming approach; assists newcomers to make a smooth transition into Canada, particularly Syrian Refugees

 - Conducts needs assessment and referral; provides members with an orientation to all services available at the YMCA; maintains members’ information.